Sold House Prices

 There’s no fee for checking sold house prices at Property Price Advice.
 We do have expert real estate agents who can help you evaluate a property, share useful advice on buying your first home, and help you get the ball rolling.

-We’ve partnered with full-service local real estate agents at Yopa, who charge a fixed fee and offer flexible payment options.
-Book an appointment with your local Yopa agent to get a free property valuation or a wide range of other services.
+You can Book an appointment with your local agent to get a no-obligation home free property valuation or a wide range of other services.

 House Valuations: Tools to investigate a property

 At Property Price Advice, we offer two advanced tools for first-time homebuyers or those looking to move to a new home.
 Both are free to use and provide quick results.

 Our free online valuation tool uses a complex algorithm that considers recently sold house prices in your area, average prices of similar properties in your area, and local market conditions.

 To get an instant house valuation, all you need to do is enter the postcode and tell us a bit more about the property.
 We’ll share with you instantly an accurate estimate.

 Our Budget Calculator can come in handy if you’re moving house or buying your first home.
 It can help you estimate your budget within moments, locate properties that match your budget and find the best mortgage deals.

 All you need to do is specify your available deposit and current salary, and tell us more about your needs (e.g., how soon you would like to move).
 Once you get the budget estimate, we can connect you with our mortgage partners to get you started on the right track.